smaht-dac/smaht-portal/docs/source/file_download.rst

 |

 2. You can select any files you wish from each data table in the portal.
-In this example we used the facets on the left to search for and select 12 BAM files to download from the COLO829BLT50 table.
+In this example, we used the facets on the left to search for and select 12 BAM files to download from the COLO829BLT50 table.
 To download, click the blue download button.

+**Please note that the indexed BAM file (.bai) associated with the selected BAM file will be automatically included for download.**

 |